Get started with Avail’s explorers

 - The explorer then fetches all transactions from that specific block.
 Click on the hash of the transaction you are interested in to get a detailed view.

-This section can be used to add or import Avail accounts into the explorer.
+explorer can be used to add or import Avail accounts into the explorer.

 To go to the page, click on the Accounts